venta380/chiffchaff_project/README.md

 ped2geno plink.ped
 ```
 # Reference genome:
-The Chiffchaf  refrence used for this study was not denovo assembled but obtained by mapping to the paired end reads to ficedula flycatcher genome.
-It can be obained by bellow samtools commands using the bam files from ENA (European Nucleotide Archive) bam files ERS1811978, ERS1811977, ERS1811976, ERS1811975.
+The Chiffchaf  refrence used for this study was not denovo assembled but obtained by mapping the paired end reads to ficedula flycatcher genome.
+It can be obained by bellow samtools commands using the bam files from ENA (European Nucleotide Archive) ERS1811978, ERS1811977, ERS1811976, ERS1811975.
 ```
 samtools mpileup  -u -f ficAlb2.fa --no-BAQ --count-orphans --min-BQ 5 --bam-list bamlist.txt | bcftools call -c -  > $TMPDIR/consensus_real.vcf
 vcfutils.pl vcf2fq -d 5 -D 8000 $TMPDIR/consensus_real.vcf | gzip >  $TMPDIR/consensus_real.fq.gz